sensu/sensu-go/cli/GUIDELINES.md

 ## Management Commands

 Management commands are those that expose a number of subcommands that act upon a Sensu primitive.
-For example an 'asset' management command would expose one subcommand for each action a user can perform on an asset or collection of assets.
+For example, an 'asset' management command would expose one subcommand for each action a user can perform on an asset or collection of assets.

-In the interest of keeping a simple identifiable standard for our the ease of our end users, we ask that developers keep the naming of the subcommands consistent.
+In the interest of keeping a simple and identifiable standard for our the ease of our end users, we ask that developers keep the naming of the subcommands consistent.
 The following is a list of standard names for common subcommands.

 - If you're intention is to add a command that adds a new resource to the system